YashNuhash/XOR/README.md

 ![XOR](image.png)

-XOR is a modern collaborative code editor that enables real-time code collaboration.
+XOR is a Realtime Collaborative Code Editor that Enables Real-time Code Collaboration.
 Built with Next.js, Socket.IO.
-It provides a seamless environment for developers to code together.
+It  Provides a Range of Powerful Features Like Instant Code Synchronization While Code Changes to Across all the Users

 ## Academic Information